-4. Supervision by a person in regulated activity / regular and day to day: supervisors must be in regulated activity themselves4.
-The duty that "supervision must take place "on a regular basis" means that supervision must not, for example, be concentrated during the first few weeks of an activity and then tail off thereafter, becoming the exception not the rule.
-It must take place on an ongoing basis, whether the worker has just started or has been doing the activity for some time.
+4. Supervision by a person in regulated activity / regular and day to day: supervisors must be in regulated activity themselves - must not, for example, be concentrated during the first few weeks of an activity and then tail off thereafter, becoming the exception not the rule. lt must take place on an ongoing basis, whether the worker has just started or has been doing the activity for some time.

-1 Safeguarding Vulnerable Groups Act 2006, amended by Protection of Freedoms Act 2012: Schedule 4, paragraph 5A: guidance must be "for the purpose of assisting" organisations "in deciding whether supervision is of such a kind that" the supervisee is not in regulated activity.
+&lt;sup>1 Safeguarding Vulnerable Groups Act 2006, amended by Protection of Freedoms Act 2012: Schedule 4, paragraph 5A: guidance must be "for the purpose of assisting" organisations "in deciding whether supervision is of such a kind that" the supervisee is not in regulated activity.

-2 Safeguarding Vulnerable Groups (Northern Ireland) Order 2007, Schedule 2, paragraph 5A, is as above on guidance on "supervision" for Northern Ireland.
+&lt;sup>2 Safeguarding Vulnerable Groups (Northern Ireland) Order 2007, Schedule 2, paragraph 5A, is as above on guidance on "supervision" for Northern Ireland.

-3 If the work is in a specified place such as a school, paid workers remain in regulated activity even if supervised.
+&lt;sup>3 If the work is in a specified place such as a school, paid workers remain in regulated activity even if supervised.

-4 From 2013-14, the Government commenced a statutory duty on an organisation arranging regulated activity (under the 2006 Act or 2007 Order, both as amended) to check that a person entering regulated activity is not barred from regulated activity; and plans to commence a stand-alone barring check service by the new Disclosure and Barring Service.
+&lt;sup>4 From 2013-14, the Government commenced a statutory duty on an organisation arranging regulated activity (under the 2006 Act or 2007 Order, both as amended) to check that a person entering regulated activity is not barred from regulated activity; and plans to commence a stand-alone barring check service by the new Disclosure and Barring Service.